 — David Mack (@davidmackau) November 11, 2019

 The New York Times doesn’t seem to see a future in those ads, the article ends with: “What we’re left with is a strange paradox: a commercial that feels both deeply insidious and laughably ineffectual at the same time, a bid for sales that may wind up garnering only clicks.”
 That take might prove shortsighted, though.
-Voluum sees the aim of those ads in a different way, one that ties everything up with the “First, win their hearts” section:
+Voluum sees the aim of those ads differently, one that ties everything up with the “First, win their hearts” section:

 “The main buzzword of today is ‘storitization‘.
-What this clunky word means is that every ad experience will have a narrative, with its own pace and plot points attached to it.
-Advertisers no longer want you to remember technical specs of their products, they want you to feel specific emotions when you think or interact with their product.
+This clunky word means that every ad experience will have a narrative, with its own pace and plot points attached to it.
+Advertisers no longer want you to remember the technical specs of their products.
+They want you to feel specific emotions when you think or interact with their product.
 This brings you closer to the brand.”

 Now, where will these ads even be served?
 Is the Internet going to limit itself to mobile phones and computers?

-The future will probably open new battlefields, but from a limited perspective, the present gives us it is hard to determine which ones.
+The future will probably open new battlefields, but the present gives us it is hard to determine which ones from a limited perspective.
 Will the Internet of Things provide new screens for brands to be present in?
 Is Virtual Reality ready for primetime?
 Will Augmented Reality reach the mainstream?
 Is voice-search really the new frontier or are smart assistants just a fad?
 What will be the next behemoth to be totally replaced by the new kid on the block?